kbs1/laravel-encrypted-api/README.md

 The called API routes should be served using HTTPS for extra security, but this is not a requirement.

 This package authenticates the calling client, since no other caller knows the shared secrets.
-This ensures your API is securely called only from applications under your or approved 3rd party control, even if the API rotes themselves are publicly open to the internet.
+This ensures your API is securely called only from applications under your or approved 3rd party control, even if the API routes themselves are publicly open to the internet.

 ## Installation
 ```